 That being said, there's still a lot of beautiful places in Kandy to visit.
 Below, I have highlighted some attractions that define Kandy in its purest and serene form.
-You can explore the attractions within the city limits in a day, but I would add on another day or two more to your Sri Lanka trip if you included sites outside the city centre on your Sri Lanka itinerary.
+You can explore the attractions within the city limits in a day, but I would add on another day or two more to your Sri Lanka trip if you include sites outside the city centre on your Sri Lanka itinerary.

 Otherwise known as the Temple of the Sacred Tooth Relic, Dalada Maligawa is a place of utmost importance to the Buddhists in the country as it houses a sacred tooth of Lord Buddha.